 - Move in with a roommate.
 Living with someone else isn't always ideal, but it can cut your rent expense in half every month, or even more if you're comfortable living with two or three people.

 - Look for move-in specials.
 Some landlords may offer special promotions to encourage new tenants to move in.
-For example, you may be able to get some or all of the deposit requirement waived, or you could get a discount on your first month's rent.
+For example, you may be able to get some or all of the deposit requirements waived, or you could get a discount on your first month's rent.
 As you hunt for a new place to live, keep an eye out for these money-saving specials.

 - Know when to move.
 Landlords have a tougher time finding new tenants during the winter, which means they may be more willing to give you a break on rent.
-In contrast, summer months come with high demand for rentals, so landlords may tend to charge higher rents.
+In contrast, summer months come with high demand for rentals, so landlords may charge higher rents.

+How much you spend on rent is only part of the story.
+How much you can afford to spend is the rest.
 If you're struggling to pay rent where you are now, you may face eviction if you're not careful.